SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

-As with other examples of type safety in Swift, this approach avoids accidental errors, and ensures that the intention of a particular section of code is always made clear.
+As with other examples of type safety in Swift, this approach avoids accidental errors, and ensures that the intention of a particular section of code is always clear.

 .. note::